handiko/Markov-Chain-UpDown-Day/README.md

 The goal here is to have an initial insight that we could then use to develop a trading strategy.

 ## Previous Up/Down Day and Its Relation to the Next Day's State
-This chapter's goal is simple: **What are the transition probabilities of a previous up/down day to the next day's state?** Either it more probable to be an up day or a down day?
+This chapter's goal is simple, to answer the following questions: **What are the transition probabilities of a previous up/down day to the next day's state?** Either it more probable to be an up day or a down day?
 Let's say the up day is **U** and the down day is **D**.
 The full list of transitions that could happen is as follows:

 $U \to U$